A new joke is doing the rounds in Kathmandu.

-The briefing itself was a confusing mass of rules, some of which seemed fine, and others which seemed extraordinary.
-I didn’t know which ones I need to take seriously, and many were lost in translation.
-The first official spoke to us in an English that was so heavily accented we could understand little of what he was saying.
+The briefing threw up a confusing mass of rules, some of which seemed fine, and others which seemed extraordinary.
+I don’t know which ones I need to take seriously, and many were lost in translation.
+The first official spoke to us in English so heavily accented we could understand little of what he was saying.
 We nodded politely.
 The second official spoke better English but rushed through a series of PowerPoint slides full of long paragraphs of text, and we had no hope of keeping up with all of them.

 “They tell us that stuff every year,” Phil said to me afterwards.